lunarlab-gatech/Morphology-Informed-HGNN/README.md

 To replicate the experiments referenced in our paper or access our trained model weights, see `paper/README.md`.

+## Applying MI-HGNN to your own robot

+Although in our paper, we only applied the MI-HGNN on quadruped robots for contact perception, it can also be applied to other multi-body dynamical systems.
+New URDF files can be added by following the instructions in `urdf_files/README.md`, and our software will automatically convert the URDF into a graph compatible for learning with the MI-HGNN.

 ## Editing and Contributing

-Although in our paper, we only applied the MI-HGNN on quadruped robots for contact perception, it can also be applied to other multi-body dynamical systems and on other tasks/datasets.
-New URDF files can be added by following the instructions in `urdf_files/README.md`.
 Datasets can be found in the `src/mi_hgnn/datasets_py` directory, and model definitions and training code can be found in the `src/mi_hgnn/lightning_py` directory.
 We encourage you to extend the library for your own applications.
 Please reference [#Replicating-Paper-Experiments](#replicating-paper-experiments) for examples on how to train and evaluate models with our repository.

 After making changes, rebuild the library following the instructions in [#Installation](#installation).
 To make sure that your changes haven't broken critical functionality, run the test cases found in the `tests` directory.